pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 -----------------

 Wait, where did ``arcade.csscolor.SKY_BLUE`` come from?
 How do I get to choose the color I want?
-There are two ways to specify colors:
+There are three ways to specify colors:

 * Look at the `arcade.color API documentation`_ and specify by name.
 * Look at the `arcade.csscolor API documentation`_ and specify by name.